Andrew Jaszi: Academic career

 Jászi enjoyed a campus-wide reputation as an outstanding teacher.
 Recognized as “one of the most respected critics of German literature in the United States” as well as “one of the most beloved professors of the University,” he developed an original style of teaching that was rigorous yet also accessible to the non-specialist.

 Methodologically, he favored what has been termed “an ontological approach”; pedagogically, he incorporated Socratic dialogue and what, for lack of a better word, may be called “lecture.”
 In all this, he brought to his classes, and was capable of eliciting from his students, an exceptional degree of personal engagement.

 Among his former students who have credited his influence are W. Michael Blumenthal, U.S. Secretary of Treasury under President Jimmy Carter (and later, Director of the Jewish Museum, Berlin); and philosopher and Jungian theorist Wolfgang Giegerich.
+Jaszi’s effectiveness in the classroom also drew plaudits from his colleagues.
+Heinz Politzer, the internationally renowned Kafka scholar at Berkeley with whom Jaszi occasionally co-taught advanced seminars, compared him to Wittgenstein and Buber.

 Jászi was a well-known authority on Goethe.
 Other authors he specialized in were Kleist, ETA Hoffmann, Rilke, Hugo von Hofmannsthal, and Kafka.
 His scholarly research also extended more broadly, leading to courses on nineteenth- and twentieth-century poetry and drama, fairy tales, and psychological approaches to literature (especially Jung).

 In addition to teaching at Berkeley, Jászi held positions as visiting professor at the University of Washington (1959–60), Harvard (1960), University of Colorado (1963) and University of Michigan (1965).

 In recognition of his achievements, he was awarded the Berkeley Citation, one of the campus’s highest honors, in 1984.